vizdata-f21/project-1-the_scatterplots/README.md

 parks and we are hoping to explore these in our project.

 ## What is the relationship between spending per resident and park size in different U.S. regions and/or cities over time?

-### Introduction

-(1-2 paragraphs) Introduction to the question and what parts of the dataset are necessary to answer the question.
-Also discuss why you’re interested in this question.

 ### Approach